 Elon Law Pro Bono Project Descriptions

-Below is a list of projects currently ongoing at Elon Law.
-We strive to offer a diverse range of pro bono volunteer opportunities - whether presented to students by either the Pro Bono Board or other student organization - and project availability is subject to change.
-All of the opportunities offered to students are done so with the help and support of licensed attorneys and/or other organizations that provide free or reduced cost licensed legal services to members of the public with a demonstrated need.
+Below is a list of projects ongoing at Elon Law.
+We strive to offer a diverse range of pro bono volunteer opportunities - whether presented to students by either the Pro Bono Board or other student organizations - and project availability is subject to change.
+All opportunities offered to students are done so with the help and support of licensed attorneys and/or other organizations that provide free or reduced cost licensed legal services to members of the public with a demonstrated need.

 If you are in need of legal assistance, we ask that you work through the sponsoring organizations or see our Legal Help for the Public page.

 Second- and third-year Elon Law students are eligible to participate in the Guardian ad Litem program.
 GAL volunteers serve as court-appointed advocates and the voice for children in the juvenile court system.
 The children we work with have been abused and/or neglected by their parents and are in the custody of the local Department of Health and Human Services.
 GALs conduct an independent investigation into the circumstances of these children’s lives, facilitate their needs being met by helping locate community resources, and advocate that those services be put into place.
 Advocates attend court hearings on behalf of the child to report to the court what is in the child’s best interest concerning their life.
 This process continues until these children are out of the custody of the Department of Health and Human Services and into a safe, permanent home.
 GALs visit with the child once per month and make contact on a regular basis with the other pertinent people in their life to help advocate for their best interest.
 Most GALs spend 8-12 hours per month performing their duties as a court-appointed advocate.
 The time spent volunteering is flexible and built around the GAL’s schedule.
 GALs in Guilford County must commit to serve for the life of a child’s court case, which averages 24 months.